ojoshiro/ojoshiro/README.md

 Ginger slices with a clove make for the best tea.

+The master branch is called "master".
+Fancy flashing of "politically correctness" is more marketing than social.
+Just changing the name of some folder isn't going to make US police pick a different target to practise on.
+On top of that, "Those who cannot remember the past are condemned to repeat it" so... hide everything, delete everything, deny everything and save up some money to buy slaves.

 I cannot sit still.

 By the time I'm 1000 years old I may have developed an analog view on the world.
 For now it's mostly binary.